So what does a strong podcast community look like? Is it the same as your podcast audience? 🤔

 This will be a great way for your veteran community members to introduce themselves to new listeners and encourage them to join your community.

-Host online meetings as well, where your audience can ask you questions, or give suggestions for topics they want to hear about on your show. 💻
+Host online meetings as well, where your audience can ask you questions, or give suggestions for podcast topics. 💻

 This is a great idea if your podcast community is really spread out geographically. 🗺️